 The tools described below aim to enable the use of the SNOMED CT terminology in the near term:

-A fast modern browser for SNOMED CT
+A fast modern browser for SNOMED CT and AMT - requires a modern web browser (IE8 and earlier not supported)

 A classification engine that has been licensed to the IHTSDO for use in the SNOMED Workbench for the ongoing maintenance of SNOMED CT internationally.
 Snorocket is fast, able to classify SNOMED CT at least an order of magnitude faster than other known classifiers.